Mika Zibanejad: International career

-Internationally, Zibanejad has represented Sweden at both the under-18 and junior levels.
+Internationally, Zibanejad has represented Sweden at the youth, junior, and senior levels.
 On 5 January 2012, Zibanejad scored the gold medal-winning golden goal for Sweden in the 2012 World Junior Ice Hockey Championships against Russia in the tournament final; the game finished 1–0.
 On 20 May 2018, Zibanejad scored a goal in the final for Sweden to help them win the 2018 IIHF World Championship.
+He finished the tournament among the scoring leaders, recording six goals and five assists.

+On 4 December 2024, Zibanejad was named in Sweden's roster for the inaugural 4 Nations Face-Off.
+He scored the opening goal of the game against Finland on 15 February 2025.
+Ultimately, they lost the game 4–3.
+He missed the team's third game due to illness as the Swedes were eliminated from the tournament by the United States.

+On 2 May 2025, Zibanejad was named an alternate captain for Sweden's roster at the 2025 IIHF World Championship.
+He scored a goal in Sweden's opening game of the tournament against Slovakia on 9 May 2025.
+In the following match on 10 May 2025 against Austria, Zibanejad scored twice, including the game-winning goal, bringing his tally to three goals in two games.
+He added another goal to his tally on 14 May against Latvia.
+On 22 May, in the quarter-final against defending champions Czechia, Zibanejad provided an assist and a secondary assist to help lead Sweden to the semi-finals.
+Zibanejad scored a goal and provided a secondary assist in their final game of the tournament on 25 May against Denmark to help Sweden win the bronze medal at Avicii Arena in Stockholm.
+He tallied five goals and three assists over the course of the tournament.

 Personal life

 Zibanejad was raised in Huddinge, Sweden.
 His father, Mehrdad, is from Iran and his mother, Ritva, is from Paltamo, Finland.
 Mehrdad, a Christian, left Iran in 1983 due to religious persecution following two years of mandatory military service in the Iran–Iraq War.
+Zibanejad is fluent in English, Persian, Finnish and Swedish.

 Mika's maternal half-brother, Monir Kalgoum, is also an ice hockey player who played professionally for teams in several lower-tier European leagues, most notably Huddinge IK and AIK IF in Sweden's HockeyAllsvenskan and Milton Keynes Lightning in the United Kingdom.

-Zibanejad is fluent in English, Persian, Finnish and Swedish.

-Zibanejad is married to Irma Helin, a Swedish footballer and sportscaster.
+Zibanejad got married in 2021 to Irma Helin, a Swedish footballer and sportscaster.
+They have one child.